tektutor/jenkins-sep-2021/Day2/README.md

 ### Let's create a CI/CD pipeline in Jenkins

-1. Create a Freestyle Jenkins Job
+1. Create a Freestyle Jenkins Job (Dashboard --> New Item(Create New Job) --> FreeStyle Job.
+Let's call this Freestyle Job as "Compile Hello Java Application".

    In the SCM (Source Code Management) Section, select "Git" and paste the below GitHub Repository https://github.com/tektutor/jenkins-sep-2021.git